abedUlkareem/Big-Data-Analysis/README For Trip.md

 Occupancy Rate Calculation:

 Calculate the occupancy rate for each flight departing from "John F. Kennedy International Airport" between 09:00 and 15:00, and store the results in a file.

+#  Order Data Analysis

+process and analyze order data using Apache Spark.
+It processes a text file containing details of orders such as IDs,Product Code, quantities, and prices, then calculates the total value for each order based on this data.

+## Project Purpose

+- **Data Processing**: Analyze data using Apache Spark to improve performance when dealing with large datasets.
+- **Total Calculation**: Compute the total value of orders based on quantities and prices.

+## Expected Results

+- **Order Total Values**: Calculate the total value for each order ID.
+- **Decimal Precision**: Ensure decimal precision by rounding the values to two decimal places.